Data

 Bubble's database

-Setting up and managing a database is traditionally a demanding job that requires specific training like a degree in computer science and even additional education and certification.
+Setting up and managing a database has traditionally been a complex task, often requiring specialized training, such as a degree in computer science, along with additional education and certifications.

-• Creating and maintaning user profiles with secure passwords
+Creating and maintaining user profiles with secure passwords

 You can read more about Bubble's security on our dedicated security page.
 Page: Bubble security